ttntm/ttntm/src/blog/27-vue-dnd.md

 ## Everything Else

-Everything not mentioned specifically is pretty much "just" implemeting vuedraggable - there's the `drag` flag in line 18, `dragOptions` in line 31 and the whole `draggable` component's setup starting from line 78.
+Everything not mentioned specifically is pretty much "just" implementing vuedraggable - there's the `drag` flag in line 18, `dragOptions` in line 31 and the whole `draggable` component's setup starting from line 78.
 Their {% ext "documentation at GitHub" "https://github.com/SortableJS/vue.draggable.next" %} was very helpful and I can only recommend it if/when you end up using it in one of your projects.

 I hope this article and the demo can provide some insight when working with simple editable lists and maybe offer some motivation to try drag and drop for convenient sorting.
 Feel free to fork the demo repository and play around with it.
 As always, feedback is encouraged and much appreciated.